abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 The wire coming out of the EL panel should be wrapped around and then fed through the middle of the two pieces.
-The end of the panel as well as the wire coming out of the strain relief are sandwitched between the two pieces and kept securely in place by tightening the M2 screws.
+The end of the panel as well as the wire coming out of the strain relief are sandwiched between the two pieces and kept securely in place by tightening the M2 screws.

 ![strain relief wire placement](img/strain-relief-2.jpg)